linux-china/dotenvx-jetbrains-plugin/README.md

 - Inlay hints for encrypted variables in `.env` and `.properties` files
 - Create an encrypted variable from the editor's popup menu or `Generate` menu
 - Run configuration with Dotenvx support: Java, Node.js, Python, PHP, Ruby, Go.
+- Terminal environment customizer to load variables from .env by Dotenvx

 <!-- Plugin description end -->